tv2-oss/bifrost-gateway-controller/doc/getting-started.md

 ## Deploy cloud-gateway-controller

-There are two alternative ways to deploy the controller:
+There are three alternative ways to deploy the controller:

 ### Deploy with Helm (recommended)

 TODO: We do not yet have a Helm chart

-### Deploy from Local-build and YAML Artifacts (recommended for development)
+### Deploy from Local-build and YAML Artifacts (recommended for end-to-end tests)

+Deploying the controller using the generated manifests will additionally test these, hence this is recommended for end-to-end
+testing:

 ```
 make build docker-build             # Build controller+container